hashgraph/hedera-services/docs/test-plans/hip-23.md

 :paperclips:&nbsp;Since this feature has no rebuilt data structures, it has no special reconnect testing requirements.

-So the high-level scope for this plan includes,
+So the high-level scope includes:
   1. Migration tests.
   2. Positive functional tests, especially with multiple accounts being auto-associated, and accounts receiving multiple auto-associations.